Sometimes the work we do best for others is the work we do worst for ourselves.

 On top of this, your blog gives you credibility to help you get SEO clients.
+So blogging can be one of the best answers if you are asking how to find digital marketing clients for your agency.
 With blogging as one of the most effective measures for SEO, clients want to see that you’re taking your own advice.

 As much as a blog on your own site can help, don’t forget to write guest blogs for other websites too.
 Think sites that business owners and executives frequent, like Business Insider and Forbes.

 Matt Cutts, Administrator at United States Digital Service, shares more about the effective techniques for building links and eventually getting more clients:

 6. Get Interactive for Finding More Digital Marketing Potential Customers

 Social media is a cornerstone of so many digital marketing strategies, but most brands fall short on the “social” aspect.
 They spend plenty of time posting their own content, but little time-sharing, commenting, and otherwise engaging online.

 Start by identifying some of the companies you’d love to work with.
 Follow them on social media and engage with their posts from time to time.
 One or two comments per week go a long way.

 This gets your name in front of that business, especially if it’s a small business where an owner or manager does their own social media.
 After they’re familiar with your name, you can make a cold call that suddenly isn’t so cold.

 7. Build a Following with Your Email Newsletters